Is an SNP rebellion brewing over the government's heat pumps plans?

 “We have looked at the option of civil penalties in relation to landlords who fail their tenants by not investing in bringing properties up to standard.
 We have not suggested that there would be, at least in the foreseeable future, a role for civil penalties in relation to home-owners," he said.

-And there are fears the whole debate is going to get worse for the government rather than better as industry bodies start responding to the consultation.
+Speak to SNP backbenchers and they are concerned the whole debate is going to get worse for the government rather than better as industry bodies start responding to the consultation.

 Criticisms are likely to be made from a whole host of bodies – estate agents, surveyors, gas boiler manufacturers and organisations representing heating engineers – all of which are bound to generate a new set of negative headlines.